DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Start by making a new Sprite, like we've done before, and name it "Background."
 Then set the Sprite to the sprite you've chosen for your background.\
 Don't worry about the size of the background for now, we will fix that later.
 For now just move the background so it's in the center of the rest of your objects.

-To ensure that our other sprites are never hidden behind the background set the "Z" value of your backgrounds ["Positon"](https://docs.unity3d.com/Manual/class-Transform.html) to any number greater than "0". we'll do "5".\
+To ensure that our other sprites are never hidden behind the background set the "Z" value of your backgrounds ["Positon"](https://docs.unity3d.com/Manual/class-Transform.html) to any number greater than "0".
+We'll do "5".\
 You likely won't think much has changed.
 This is because we haven't told you the full truth yet.\
 Are you ready?
 Ok...